King County, Washington: Name

 On February 24, 1986, the King County Council approved a motion to rename the county to honor civil rights leader Martin Luther King Jr. (no relation to William R. King), preserving the name "King County" while changing its namesake.
 The motion stated, among other reasons for the change, that "William Rufus DeVane King was a slaveowner" who "earned income and maintained his lifestyle by oppressing and exploiting other human beings," while Martin Luther King's "contributions are well-documented and celebrated by millions throughout this nation and the world, and embody the attributes for which the citizens of King County can be proud, and claim as their own."

 Because only the state can charter counties, the change was not made official until April 19, 2005, when Governor Christine Gregoire signed into law Senate Bill 5332, which provided that "King county is renamed in honor of the Reverend Doctor Martin Luther King, Jr." effective July 24, 2005.

 The County Council voted on February 27, 2006, to adopt the proposal sponsored by Councilmember Larry Gossett to change the county's logo from an imperial crown to an image of Martin Luther King Jr. On March 12, 2007, the new logo was unveiled.
 The new logo design was developed by the Gable Design Group and the specific image was selected by a committee consisting of King County Executive Ron Sims, Council Chair Larry Gossett, Prosecutor Norm Maleng, Sheriff Sue Rahr, District Court Judge Corrina Harn, and Superior Court Judge Michael Trickey.
 The same logo is used in the flag.

 Martin Luther King Jr. had visited King County once, for three days in November 1961.

 Geography

 According to the United States Census Bureau, the county has a total area of 2307 sqmi, of which 2116 sqmi is land and 191 sqmi (8.3%) is water.
 King County has nearly twice the land area of the state of Rhode Island.
 The highest point in the county is Mount Daniel at 7959 ft above sea level.

 King County borders Snohomish County to the north, Kitsap County to the west, Kittitas County to the east, and Pierce County to the south.
 It also shares a small border with Chelan County to the northeast.
 King County includes Vashon Island and Maury Island in Puget Sound.

+The county has 760 lakes and 3,000 mi of streams and rivers.